zettsu-t/cppMockgen/notes.md

   functions.
 Abstract classes cannot be instantiated and I assume they are not tested solely and tested with their concrete derived classes.
+* If a member function is virtual, its overriding functions are always virtual with or without the virtual keyword.
+CppMockGen traverses a class hierarchy to check whether a member function is (implicitly) virtual or not.
+* C++11 `override` keyword is helpful to ensure method overriding. clang warns if `override` is not consistently used in a class hierarchy; all or no derived classes use it.
+CppMockGen follows the suggestion to make classes.
+* C++ permits missing argument names in function declarations (even if it is not kind to programmers).
+CppMockGen fills missing argument names in constructors and functions to forward them.

 ### Symbol tables